 3. Hold space for each other

-When you isolate, ignore and escape such circumstances the gap between you is growing and it gets more difficult to reach contentment and closeness.
+When you isolate, ignore, and escape such circumstances, the gap between you grows, and it gets more difficult to reach contentment and closeness.

 4. Rise above emotional manipulation and mind games

 Are you the one playing mind games in your relationship or is it your partner?
 No matter who is introducing these toxic manipulation attempts, in order to heal your toxic relationship, you will need to resist both initiating or participating in mind games orgaslighting in relationships.

 More love, more passion, and more intimacy are usually to be found on the other side of the truth.
 In order to restart your struggling love, you will need to start taking some emotional risks.

 You can begin by engaging in a crucial conversation, bringing up the truths that you have been withholding from your partner, and then staying in dialogue even when it is uncomfortable or scary.

 6. Get information, tools, advice, and/or professional support

 Most people simply don’t know what to do.
 Our mainstream culture is totally ignorant about what it takes to create a healthy, highly functioning relationship.

 Fixing a toxic marriage or ending toxic relationships is no easy feat.
 Finding an answer to the question, can a toxic relationship be fixed is daunting.